missmultiverse/gpt-4-wp-plugin/README.md

 ### Pre-configured GPTs
 - The plugin hardcodes a list of built-in GPTs in the function `gpt_get_preconfigured_gpts()`.
 - These GPTs (WebMaster.GPT, Linda.GPT, AgentX.GPT, Automatron.GPT, SEO-Inspector.GPT, CrownLeads.GPT, Leadsy.GPT, VIRALIA.GPT) are always present, auto-linked to all sites, and shown in the admin UI.
-- Each GPT is mapped to a specific role (Administrator, Webmaster, Publisher, Editor) and cannot be removed or edited for security and simplicity.
+- Each GPT is mapped to a specific role (Webmaster, Publisher, Editor) and cannot be removed or edited for security and simplicity.
 - The admin UI displays the API key (if generated) for each preconfigured GPT.

 ### Preconfigured Site Domains